 4) Kosciuszko National Park –

-The Kosciuszko National Park is the home to Australia’s highest mountain, Mt Kosciuszko, is the largest park in Australia.
-In the Snowy Mountains, there are a lot to do like snowboarding and skiing although it’s not quite as intense as skiing in Aspen, Colorado.
+The Kosciuszko National Park is the home to Australia’s highest mountain, Mt Kosciuszko, which is the largest park in Australia.
+In the Snowy Mountains, there is a lot to do like snowboarding and skiing although it’s not quite as intense as skiing in Aspen, Colorado.
 The region is also notable for its steepness and the air that is as clear as crystal.

 You can also see the Yarrangobilly Caves, at the northern wing of the park.
 The caves are five in number and are about 440 million years old.
 If you are visiting during the warmer months, you can engage in activities like kayaking, camping, mountain biking, rafting, caving, and horse riding.